 During the abandoned era (from closing until the late 80s) a “forest” grew in the cell blocks and outside within the walls.
 The prison also became home to many stray cats.

 In 1988, the Eastern State Penitentiary Task Force successfully petitioned Mayor Wilson Goode to halt redevelopment.
 In 1994, Eastern State opened to the public for historic tours.
 The pen’s entire history, and it is a big one can be found by clicking on the link at the end of this article.

 Nothing too crazy here, drive to Philly, pay for your ticket and have at it.
 Although the prison is now a tourist attraction, they have gone to great lengths to preserve the abandonment side of the facility.
 You wont see new benches or doors inside.
 This place is pretty much the way it grew over the years.
 The tour is a set your own pace tour although there are guides that are very informative and helpful.
 For the three of us, we just wanted to be let loose and do our thing.
 So that is exactly what we did.
 The grounds are huge and there are some off-limits areas for paid group rentals only.
-But, certain times of the day, depending on the traffic, they really aren’t off limits.
-You enter through a large gate at the front of the prison on Fairmount Ave.
+But, certain times of the day, depending on the traffic, they really aren’t off-limits. 🙂 You enter through a large gate at the front of the prison on Fairmount Ave.
 Then through a check-in area to the right that actually goes underground then out into the prison grounds.
-(Click the photos for a larger view)

 The stone work here is amazing and believe it or not, mostly built by the prisoners themselves.
 The walls here are 30feet tall with lookout towers built like castle rooks at each corner.